1. Home

 Operational Issues

 However, the Super Domes did not achieve complete success within the Milwaukee Road's service.
-Due to their heavy structure, they provided a rather unsteady ride, and the seating in the dome area offered suboptimal views as they were positioned too low relative to the supporting bulkheads of the dome.
+Due to their heavy weight, they provided a rather unsteady ride.

-A notable limitation of the full-length dome design was its inability to afford passengers clear forward and rear views, a feature that had been readily available in the 24-seat dome cars, thereby compromising the full panoramic experience.
+In addition, the full-length dome design did not afford passengers clear forward and rear views, a feature that had been readily available in the 24-seat dome cars, thereby compromising the full panoramic experience.

-Nonetheless, the distinction of being the first full-length dome car conferred significant promotional value on the railroad.
+Nonetheless, the distinction of being the first full-length dome car conferred significant promotional value on the railroad and the Milwaukee heavily promoted its new cars.

-Following the discontinuation of the Olympian Hiawatha in 1961, Super Domes appeared on some of the Milwaukee Road's services conducted in collaboration with the Union Pacific, such as the City of Denver.
+Following the discontinuation of the Olympian Hiawatha in 1961, the Super Domes appeared on the joint Milwaukee/Union Pacific City of Denver for one summer.

-In 1964, the Milwaukee Road sold six of these domes to the Canadian National Railway, along with the sleeper-lounge Skytop Lounges.
+In 1964, the Milwaukee sold six of the domes to the Canadian National, along with the sleeper-lounge Skytop Lounges.
 The remaining four domes remained in operation on the Twin Cities Hiawatha route.

 12973437563872346983690907.jpg